EvoYX/TaskManagementSystemAssignement/README.md

 ## Task Management System
-This Task Management System Repository is created with the use of React,Node Express & MySQL and it consist of the following features:
+This Task Management System Repository is created with the use of **React,Node Express & MySQL** and it consist of the following features:

 - Login System
 - User Management
 - Kanban Board For Task Management
-- Restful API for Create Task, Promoting Task State , Retrieval Of Task
+- Restful API for Create Task, Promoting Task State , Retrieval Of Task (**The API is at User.route.js File**)
 - Dockerisation for Server Side

-This README.md file shows how to setup the communication between the front-end (Client) & back-End (Server), & the code structure for both front-end and back-end.
+This README.md file shows how does my Backend **(NODE EXPRESS & MYSQL)** communicate with Front-end **(REACT JS)**

 ### Installation Setting
 - MySQL: Download MYSQL from the MySQL Community Downloads